 Things to Do in Coldwater and Quincy

-In December, the Village of Quincy and the Quincy Chamber of Commerce host the Quincy Lights and Holiday Market.
+In December, the Village of Quincy and the Quincy Chamber of Commerce host the Quincy Square Holiday Market.
 Elementary school carolers often sing before Santa arrives in the evening.
 All of downtown is full of holiday activities for all ages, and the Quincy Historical Museum stays open with extended hours.

 Christmas Tree Picking